 Ceilings and walls don’t warp or slump on their own unless they’re structurally unsound, and the most likely cause for failure of drywall is moisture.
 Wet drywall can resolidify after it dries out, but a misshapen panel is a sure sign that enough moisture has been present to grow mold, so an inspection will identify mold in the wall itself or lurking behind it.

-Do you need to run out and hire a professional mold inspector at the first sighting of a speck of mold in your bathtub?
+Is it necessary to run out and hire a mold inspection service at the first sighting of a speck of mold in the bathtub?
 Probably not.
 A small area of visible mold can often be managed and removed by the homeowner (in fact, some would argue that visible mold doesn’t require an inspection or tests, but just a remediator, as the infestation has been located).
-There is a wide array of high-quality mold remover products that will successfully allow homeowners to remove mold from shower tiles, grout lines, and window seams.
+Homeowners can choose from the best mold removers on the market to remove mold from shower tiles, grout lines, and window seams.
 Vinegar kills mold too, and often costs less than commercial mold cleaners.
 Small areas of drywall with visible mold can also be self-treated if the homeowner is capable of removing the moldy section of drywall, scrubbing down the underlying wood framing with mold remover, and replacing the drywall with new material.
 And small amounts of mold in a window air conditioner can be removed by carefully cleaning the unit.
 Larger visible mold growth or growth in confined spaces such as attics and crawl spaces would benefit from the know-how of a professional.

-You may have seen mold testing kits on sale at your local home store and been tempted to give one a try, but here’s the thing: Those tests are being conducted by a homeowner who doesn’t know the best places to collect samples and doesn’t really know how to interpret the results.
-This kind of mold detector cost is probably money better spent elsewhere: If you’re suspicious that there’s enough mold in your home to warrant purchasing a detector, it’s probably worth hiring someone who is trained to look in the right spots for signs of mold growth, test accordingly, and explain the results, and inform the customer what kills mold and how they recommend treating the issue.
+It’s understandable to see mold testing kits on sale at the store and be tempted to save money by testing for mold independently.
+But here’s the thing: Those tests are being conducted by a homeowner who doesn’t know the best places to collect samples and doesn’t really know how to interpret the results.
+This kind of mold detector cost is probably money better spent elsewhere: If it seems plausible that there’s enough mold in the home to warrant purchasing a detector, it’s probably worth hiring someone who is trained to look in the right spots for signs of mold growth, test accordingly, explain the results, and inform the customer what kills mold and how they recommend treating the issue.
 The Environmental Protection Agency (EPA) recommends that mold inspection and sampling be conducted by a professional who is trained and familiar with the specifications outlined by the American Industrial Hygiene Association or similar professional organizations.
-If you’re concerned that there’s mold in your home that you can’t see, it’s best to have someone who knows where to look and how to handle a potential problem rather than to try to manage the issue yourself, miss something, or make the problem worse with an ineffective removal.
+For homeowners who are concerned that there’s mold in the home that isn’t visible, it’s best to have someone who knows where to look and how to handle a potential problem rather than to try to manage the issue, miss something, or make the problem worse with an ineffective removal.
 Homeowners who are unsure of who to call for mold inspection can start by looking at the best mold removal companies that operate in their area.

-Mold inspectors have their own categories of licensing and certification, most of them conferred by the Institute of Inspection Cleaning and Restoration Certification (IICRC).
+Mold inspection companies have their own categories of licensing and certification, most of them conferred by the Institute of Inspection Cleaning and Restoration Certification (IICRC).
 This organization publishes the standards for testing and remediating mold growth, among other things, in a publication called the S520.
 While mold inspectors are not legally bound to these standards, most reputable professionals will defer to them, so the first step before hiring a professional is to inquire about their knowledge of the S520 and their certifications.
-This may be especially important if you suspect that the problem may be large enough to involve your homeowner’s insurance.
-In fact, even if you don’t think this is likely, it’s a good idea to contact your insurance company to ask what their requirements are for contractors who deal with mold remediation: If the problem turns out to be more significant than you expect, you don’t want to find out midway through the process that your insurance company will only cover your costs if the professional you’ve hired has certain certifications that yours doesn’t have.
+This may be especially important if it’s possible that the problem may be large enough to involve the homeowner’s insurance company.
+In fact, even if this seems unlikely, it’s a good idea for homeowners to contact their insurance company to ask what their requirements are for contractors who deal with mold remediation: If the problem turns out to be more significant than expected, it’s best that homeowners not to find out midway through the process that the insurance company will only cover costs if the professional who has been hired has certain certifications that their contractor doesn’t have.